Shreeyabehera/limelight/README.md

 ## Data Dictionary

-`grosses.csv` contains weekly box office grosses from [playbill.com](https://www.playbill.com/grosses) For more information about the web scraping of this data using R please see https://github.com/rfordatascience/tidytuesday/tree/master/data/2020/2020-04-28.
+`grosses.csv` contains weekly box office grosses from [playbill.com](https://www.playbill.com/grosses)

+For more information about the web scraping of this data please see https://github.com/rfordatascience/tidytuesday/tree/master/data/2020/2020-04-28

 | variable             | description                                                  |
 | :------------------- |  :----------------------------------------------------------- |